Epson Sublimation Printer – Convert an Ecotank Printer!

 Are you interested in adding sublimation projects to your craft hobby or small business?
-It is so easy to convert a printer to sublimation!
+It is so easy to convert an Epson Sublimation Printer!
 Get the tutorial and all of my tips on how to convert an Epson EcoTank printer to use for sublimation!

 What you Need to Convert an Inkjet Printer for Sublimation

-It’s important that you start with a brand new printer.
-Although I’ve read that a few people have had success with converting an inkjet that they’ve already used, the easiest way is to add sublimation ink to a new printer.
-Also, once you’ve used sublimation ink in the printer, it may not be able to be used again for regular printing.
-So plan on investing in a printer just for sublimation transfer printing.
+*Important Note: It is highly recommended that you start with a brand new printer.
+Although I’ve read that a few people have had success with converting an inkjet by replacing the old ink with sublimation ink, the easiest way to get the best results is to add sublimation ink to a new printer.
+Also, once you’ve used sublimation ink in the printer, it does not contain regular ink so you won’t be able to print regular documents.
+Plan on investing in a printer just for sublimation transfer printing.

 There are tons of sublimation ink options on Amazon.
-I was introduced to Hiipoo ink through my friend Angie at The Country Chic Cottage, and I have had great success with it!
+I have had great success with Hiipoo Sublimation Ink!
 The printed images I have made are bright, clear, and true to color.
 I love it so much, that the company is offering a coupon for sublimation ink!
 Just click on the coupon and add it to your Amazon cart.